quokkamail/quokka/README.md

 <img src="https://github.com/quokkamail/quokka/raw/main/logo/logo.png" width="100">

 Quokka is a Modern Mail Server written in Go.
-It implements the SMTP and IMAP protocols and some additional standard extensions.
+It implements the SMTP and IMAP protocols with some additional standard extensions.

 ## Getting started